hanbman/hanbman.github.io/_posts/project_1/2017-01-31-SAT-Data-Analysis.md

 ```

-we see that states with low participation- like Iowa, North Dakota, Wisconson, and Minnesota, reside in the midwest
+We see that states with low participation- like Iowa, North Dakota, Wisconson, and Minnesota, reside in the midwest
 this disproportionate representation in the midwest makes sense.
 Midwestern states actually primarily require a
 different type of test- the ACT- for college entrance, and not the SAT- which is required in states with high
 participation rates like CT, NJ, MA, NY, and NH.
 The students who are are taking the SAT in midwestern states